 Armed with Mr. Rice's gracious invitation, we found ourselves heading to the Shangri-La at the Fort's gleaming glass tower off the western end of BGC's posh High Street shopping district.

-To my mind, the whole complex was designed to dominate: the 62-storey tower, rising over 250 metres above the street, is one of the tallest in the Philippines, with space to spare inside as well.
+To my mind, the whole complex was designed to dominate: the 62-story tower, rising over 250 meters above the street, is one of the tallest in the Philippines, with space to spare inside as well.
 Entering the high-ceilinged, well-lit lobby, you feel tiny in comparison to the rest of the interior.